gbarillot/blog/source/articles/2017-12-02-how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack.html.markdown

 #### 3.9 Kaminari

 Pagination is made using a [component](https://github.com/gbarillot/rails-vue-demo-app/blob/master/app/javascript/packs/admin/components/shared/_pagination.vue), client side, as well as adding a short snippet in the server side generated [JSON](https://github.com/gbarillot/rails-vue-demo-app/blob/master/app/views/api/admin/musicians/index.json.jbuilder).
-Drop this component in a "/components/shared" directory, and now all you have to do is calling this in a parent component when you need it:
+Drop this component in a "/components/shared" directory, and now all you have to do is calling this in some parent component when you need it:

 ```
 <pagination :pagination='pagination'></pagination>